caseywatts/graphviz-tutorial/README.md

 If you want to style your graphs in generally the same way, you can declare some baseline attributes at the top.
 Any attribute you set on a node or edge below will override, like CSS.

-Here's an example with Heroku's base styles:
+Here's an example with Heroku's base styles.
+Also fleshing the example out more with another node.

 ```dot
 digraph G {